FilipGraz/CurrencyConverter/README.md

 ## Project status:

 The project was created on the beginning of my adventure with Frontend Development.
-It'II evolv along with my programing skills.
+It'II evolve along with my programming skills.